Little Christmas: Ireland: Nollaig na mBan, or Women's Christmas

-In Ireland, Little Christmas is also called Nollaig na mBan (in Irish) or Women's Christmas (in English).
+In some parts of Ireland, Little Christmas is also called Nollaig na mBan (in Irish) or Women's Christmas (in English).
 The day is so called because, traditionally, men would take on what would have been seen as the traditional "female" household duties for the day, giving women the day off.
 Goose was the traditional meat served on Women's Christmas.

 Women customarily hold parties or go out to socialise with their female friends and relatives on the day.
 As a result, parties of women and girls are common in bars and restaurants on the night.
 While the tradition had been dying off in some parts of the country, the hospitality industry now specifically advertises events aimed at those celebrating Nollaig na mBan.
-In 2024, a number of Nollaig na mBan events took place around the country: Dublin City Council held a Nollaig na mBan Festival celebrating the women of the inner city; the men of Trillick St Macartan's Gaelic Athletic Club organised and served at a "thank you" high tea for the women in their lives; and over 2,400 women took part in sea swims around the country to raise funds for Women's Aid, a domestic violence charity.
+In 2024, a number of Nollaig na mBan events took place around the country: Dublin City Council held a Nollaig na mBan Festival celebrating the women of the inner city; the men of Trillick St Macartan's Gaelic Athletic Club in County Tyrone organised and served at a "thank you" high tea for the women in their lives; and over 2,400 women took part in sea swims around the country to raise funds for Women's Aid, a domestic violence charity.

 In Ireland, it is the traditional day to remove the Christmas tree and decorations, as it is seen as bad luck to leave them in place past the twelfth day of Christmas.
 Until 2013, it was the last day of the Christmas holidays for both primary and secondary schools in Ireland.

 North America

 Some Anabaptists, such as the Amish and Mennonites, celebrate Christmas as a religious feast-day on 6 January.
 Believers prepare for Old Christmas through fasting, which is opened on Old Christmas through the consumption of Christmas dinner.
 The emphasis of Old Christmas celebrations is on reflecting on the birth of Jesus, as well as visiting with family and friends.

-Celebration of Christmas Day on 6 January is reflected in the words of Cherry-Tree Carol, an English folk-song that migrated to Appalachia in the Eastern United States.
-In his paper The Observance of Old Christmas in Southern Appalachia, C R Young writes 'sometime before the twentieth century, singers who may have been Appalachian residents turned the question which Mary asks of Jesus in regard to "what this world will be" into a query which Joseph puts to the unborn baby.
+Celebration of Christmas Day on 6 January is reflected in the words of The Cherry-Tree Carol, an English folk-song that migrated to Appalachia in the Eastern United States.
+In his paper The Observance of Old Christmas in Southern Appalachia, C.R.
+Young writes 'sometime before the twentieth century, singers who may have been Appalachian residents turned the question which Mary asks of Jesus in regard to "what this world will be" into a query which Joseph puts to the unborn baby.
 Taking "Mary all on his left knee," he inquires when the birthday will be.
 Jesus responds:'